top of page

 WORKPLACE ACCOMODATIONS

 Employers in California are required to provide employees reasonable accommodations.
 One common example is a scheduling accommodation for religious observances (e.g., Sundays off to attend church services).
 Another common example is an accommodation granted for a disability, like additional breaks for an employee with diabetes to monitor her blood sugar.
 It is a violation of California law for an employer to refuse to grant a reasonable accommodation or engage with an employee to discuss whether an accommodation can be provided.
-If you are in need of a workplace accommodation or feel that you were denied a reasonable accommodation, call us to discuss your circumstances.

 upset woman looking at boss.jpg